sohamsharma966/Basic-webapp/README.md

    STEPS- actual action to be taken = commands, scripts. [steps:]

-## 2. Manual Build & Test & Deploy on RENDER.
+## 2. Automatically [Build & Test & Deploy] om RENDER.

 1. Go to webserver service in Render.

 2. Connect to github and Get repo project from your github account.

-2. Pre-deploy commands.
+3. Pre-deploy commands.
 -> Run "npm install --prefix frontend" which install dependencies in frontend folder and -> Run "npm run build --prefix frontend" which will create build folder in frontend folder.
 -> Run "npm install" which install dependencies for backend folder.

-2. deploy commands.
+4. deploy commands.
 -> Run "npm run start" which is "node backend/server.js" which will start webserver.

-5. After deploy It will create link and go to link of render like https://your_project.onrender.com/
+5. After deploy It will create link and go to link of render like https://your_project.onrender.com/.

+6. When you commit it will deploy automatically again with new changes.

-## 3. Automatic Build & Test & Deploy using Github actions.
+## 3. Automatic [Build & Test & Deploy] using Github actions.
 **Github pages only runs static webpages not dynamic webpages**

 STATIC PART = Frontend on Github-pages